What is chickenpox?

 How to prevent the spread of chickenpox

 A person with chickenpox is contagious 1–2 days before the rash appears and until all the blisters have formed scabs.
-This may take between 5-10 days.
+This may take 5–10 days.
 Children should stay away from school or childcare facilities throughout this contagious period.
-Adults with chickenpox who work amongst children, should also remain home.
+Adults with chickenpox who work among children should also remain home.

 As chickenpox may cause complications in immunocompromised individuals and pregnant women, these people should avoid visiting friends or family when there is a known case of chickenpox.
 In cases of inadvertent contact, see your doctor who may prescribe special preventive treatment.

 Vaccination is available for chickenpox and is highly recommended.